Relm4/icons/README.md

-# relm4-icons - Icons for your Relm4 and gtk-rs applications! 🖼️
+# Relm4 icons - Icons for your Relm4 and gtk-rs applications!

-This repo contains 800+ icons ready for use in your app!
+More than 800 icons, ready for use in your app!

 ## Usage

-### 1. Find your icons
+### 1. Find your icons 🔍

 Use one of the following methods: